Cassandra rated Everyday Noodles 4.5 Globes out of 5.

 As I sat across from him, I watched as the broth projectile shot across the table, splattering a little onto my phone.

-Despite my physical or worldly grievances as I dined it did not alter that the flavor of the food at Everyday Noodles, and the speed of the wait staff are top of the line.
+Despite my physical or worldly grievances as I dined, it did not alter that the flavor of the food at Everyday Noodles, and the speed of the wait staff were top of the line.

 It feels odd to praise such a simple dish as rice and pork, but the subtle meat complimented the rice with its bolder juice flavor so well.
 Easily, it is a more affordable, filling and balanced meal that shouldn’t be forgotten or brushed aside.

-The minced pork over rice also came with an aged egg that somehow tasted like egg yolk entirely in each egg-layer, with a slice of radish as well.
+The minced pork over rice also came with an aged egg that somehow tasted like egg yolk entirely in each egg layer, with a slice of yellow radish as well.

 As a last note, if you don’t know how to use chopsticks beware!
 I don’t say this to roast Carson.
-It’s possible that they keep spare forks or chopstick helpers, but by coming here and dining in, you will be forced to learn how to use them by trial and error.
+They may keep spare forks or chopstick helpers, but by coming here and dining in, you will be forced to learn how to use them by trial and error.